alanwjunior/wlck-finance-control/README.md

 11. Home

 ### Monthly Planning
-Plan your month outcomes and incomes, try hard to keep your goal!
+Plan your month outcomes and incomes and manage your monthly goal!

 ### History
 Monthly history of incomes and outcomes.
 See all monthly transactions and your goals.